Skip to Content

 To understand how child custody orders are determined, you should understand the type of custody orders available: physical and legal custody.

-Physical custody
+Physical Custody

 Physical custody refers to where the child will reside and who will provide the child with day-to-day care.
 Physical custody is either granted as joint, meaning shared between the parents, or sole physical custody, which is granted to one parent.

 If one parent is awarded sole physical custody, the other will usually be granted visitation rights.
+Our legal team aids in facilitating these discussions and negotiations to ensure fair and practical visitation, consistent with the child’s needs and lifestyle.

-Legal custody
+Legal Custody

 Legal custody refers to who will make decisions regarding important elements of the child’s life.
 These decisions could be related to education, healthcare, religious beliefs/influence, and/or extracurricular activities.
 A parent can be granted joint or sole legal custody.